awnist/js-traverse-async/README.md

 # What is "traverse-async"?

-traverse-async is a Javascript/node.js module that recursively walks an object tree.
+traverse-async is a Javascript/node.js module that asynchronously and recursively walks an object tree.

 # Usage